F4 Indian Championship: Format

 The weekend's format is set to have three races per weekend with one single qualifying session.
 The fastest lap will award pole position for Race 1, while Race 3's grid will be set according to the 2nd fastest lap of every driver at the qualifying session.
 Race 2's grid will be a reverse grid from Race 1's results.

 Car

 Initially, the championship was set to feature Tatuus F4-T421 chassis, Abarth as the engine supplier and Prema Powerteam responsible for the technical side of things to ensure parity among all competitors.
 After failing to run in 2022, the championship switched for the 2023 season to Mygale M21-F4 chassis, Alpine as the engine supplier and MP Motorsport for the technical support.

 Broadcasting

-As with Formula Regional India, Indian F4's organizers are having discussions with international TV channels to broadcast the championship in several countries.
-For the other countries, the championship will be available on YouTube.
+For the 2023 season, the races were broadcast free of charge on YouTube.
+In India, the races were also broadcast on television by Star Sports.
+In 2024, the races were primarily streamed online in India via TrillerTV+.
+In 2025, the races were again offered on TrillerTV+, while additional pay television coverage was provided by Star Sports and JioHotstar.
+Motorsport Television Deutschland also broadcast selected races via Facebook.

+For the 2026 season, coverage via Star Sports and JioHotstar remained available.
+Viewers can choose between four different commentary languages: English, Hindi, Kannada, and Tamil.
+Motorsport Television Deutschland also broadcasts all races of the 2026 season on its website, with the broadcasts geo-blocked in India.
+Selected races are broadcast with German commentary, while other races are broadcast in English.